musicjoe12/Group30AML/ADRs/002-Tech-Stack-Decision.md

 #### Pros
 * This stack promotes fast development and has a rich ecosystem with extensive community support, making it easier to find resources and troubleshoot.
 * Highly flexible, allowing fast front-end development and scalability with reusable components and back-end efficiency with fast execution.
+* High performance reinforced by Virtual DOM - By virtualizing and keeping DOM in memory, React grants outstandingly fast rendering capacities with all view changes readily reflected in the virtual DOM.
+(Oleksandr Hutsulyak.
+2024, August)
 #### Cons
 * The complexity of react may require additional learning, causing the team time and cost issues.
 * Node is single-threaded, which may not be optimal for CPU-bound tasks if they emerge in future development.